Tropical Storm Debby (2012): Preparations

 Upon development of Debby on June 23, a tropical storm warning was issued from the mouth of the Pearl River to Morgan City, Louisiana, excluding New Orleans or Lake Pontchartrain.
 On the following day, a separate tropical storm warning was put into effect from the Mississippi and Alabama border to the mouth of the Ochlockonee River in Florida.
 At 1500 UTC on June 24, the tropical storm warning was extended to the mouth of the Suwannee River.
 Simultaneously, a tropical storm watch was issued from the Suwannee River to Anclote Key.
 These were all canceled at 1500 UTC on June 25, though a tropical storm warning was then implemented from Destin to Englewood, Florida.
 Early on June 26, a tropical storm warning was issued from Mexico Beach to Englewood, Florida.
 By 2100 UTC that day, the tropical storm warning was extended to the mouth of Steinhatchee River in Florida.
 This was discontinued after Debby became a tropical depression.

 Several additional preparations took place in addition to tropical cyclone warnings and watches.
 According to the Federal government of the United States, nearly 25% of crude oil and natural gas production in the Gulf of Mexico was shut down.
 In Louisiana, Governor Bobby Jindal declared a state of emergency.
 On June 24, voluntary evacuations were issued for several areas in northwest Florida during the approach of the storm, especially Taylor and Wakulla Counties.
 Governor of Florida Rick Scott also declared a state of emergency on June 25.
 Additionally, mandatory evacuations were issued for St. George Island, Alligator Point, and other low-lying areas of Franklin County.

 Impact

-Throughout the Southeastern United States, nine people were killed in relation to Tropical Storm Debby.
-Of these, seven took place in Florida and one each in Alabama and South Carolina.
+Throughout the Southeastern United States, eight people were killed in relation to Tropical Storm Debby.
+Of these, seven took place in Florida and one in Alabama.
 Throughout Central and South Florida, the outer bands of the storm spawned 13 tornadoes: five in Collier County, two in Glades County, one in Hardee County, two in Highlands County, one in Miami-Dade County, and two in Palm Beach County.
 Overall, losses from the storm were estimated to have reached at least $250 million.